 The early Christians counted on it: a catholic church was the one

-church in each community where all the true followers
+church in each community where all the genuine believers

 You know what’s nice about being catholic?
 It plays to a packed house.

 In Christendom everyone claims it.
 Some go with a lowercase c.
 Others with an uppercase C. It’s the most common way churches and Christians have identified themselves for centuries.
 By definition, c/Catholicism, has universal appeal.